getsolus/solus-site.github.io/content/blog/2015-12-20-this-week-in-solus-install-15.md

 "TWIS"
 ]
 date =  "2015-12-20T20:52:45Z"
-title = "'This Week in Solus -- Install #15'"
+title = "This Week in Solus -- Install #15"
 url = "/2015/12/20/this-week-in-solus-install-15/"
 +++
 Welcome to the 15th Installation of This Week in Solus.
 Let's just get right into it.